mongodb/docs/source/includes/fact-upgradeCheck-behavior.rst

 For index validation, |method| only supports the check of version ``1`` indexes and skips the check of version ``0`` indexes.

+The |method| checks all of the data stored in the :program:`mongod`
+instance: the time to run |method| depends on the quantity of data stored by :program:`mongod`.